Skip to main content

 4. Post about mental illness and mental health in your parish bulletin, on your parish website, and on social media

-A simple note about mental health can convey to parishioners with mental illness that they are welcome and valued.
+Announcements and bulletin notes about mental health can convey to parishioners with mental illness that they are welcome and valued.
 These posts can also remind the parish community of the prevalence of mental illness and urge them to address mental health concerns.
-Post this picture on your website or social media to share the fall mental illness awareness dates.
-(Remember to include an 'alt-text' or include the text of the image in the caption so that the picture is accessible.)

 Picture of one person handing another person a bulletin